 To minimise the risk of distortion by normal temperature and humidity changes, they must be flat-stacked off the ground on three or more equally spaced bearers and clear of debris and moisture.
 Use spacers between glazed doors to prevent glazing bead damage.
 All doors should also be covered to prevent light shading and dust damage.

-NZFD Pre-primed doors feature a sophisticated Ultraviolet light (UV) cured sealer to keep the doors dimensionally stable by holding out moisture from atmospheric water vapour during storage.
+NZFD sealer coated doors feature a sophisticated Ultraviolet light (UV) cured sealer to keep the doors dimensionally stable by holding out moisture from atmospheric water vapour during storage.
 This sealer also effectively resists water if water based paints are used to finish the door.
 UV cured sealer provides a consistent finish and an easy surface for the painter to prepare.

 It is important that the sealer is not scratched during handling if water-based paints are to be used.
 Surface scratching of the UV cured sealer can allow moisture from the paint into the door skin where it becomes trapped and could cause the skin to swell.
-It is important that coarser grit papers such as typical 180g or 220g are not used in the preparation of a door pre-primed with UV cured paint.
+It is important that coarser grit papers such as typical 180g or 220g are not used in the preparation of a door pre-sealed with UV cured paint.
 A coarse grit paper may cause damage to the sealer which may not be evident to the eye, but could lead to water from aqueous paint absorbing into the skin.